cdapio/coopr/coopr-rest-client/README.md

 coopr-rest-client
 ==================

-The Rest Client Java API is for managing main Coopr system entities via external custom Java applications.
+The Rest Client Java API is for managing Coopr from Java applications.

 ## Supported Actions